borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 As an Opt-In ecosystem it represents peaceful resistance from currency debasement.
 It was designed and programmed to have the best characteristics of Money:
 ***&nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform***
-Fixes bad features of gold regarding authenticity (hard to verify), difficult division (need melting) and expensive portability (costly transfer) because of which shiny yellow metal was centralised.
+Fixes bad features of gold regarding authenticity (hard to verify), difficult division (need melting) and expensive portability (costly transfer) because of which shiny yellow metal was concentrated and centralised.
 In technical sence it is upheld by a significant computer science breakthrough: **Decentralised** [**Digital Scarcity**](https://dergigi.com/2022/10/02/bitcoin-is-digital-scarcity/){:target="_blank"}, that is made using **cryptography**.
 Being Digital does not mean it is Virtual as it has real world costs and effects.

 ### Way Forward